 Fuchsias Aren't Blooming

-Fuchsia has a long flowering period, easily extended to the first frost.
-All types of Fuchsia bloom on new growth.
-More flowering will be encouraged by keeping plants deadheaded and pinching back the stems.
+Fuchsia has a long flowering period, from spring to the first frost.
+More flowering will be encouraged by exposing plants to enough sunlight and pinching back the stems.
 Fuchsia is also a hungry plant that thrives on a regular fertilizer schedule from spring to fall.

 fuchsia-eruption-in-heavy-bloom.jpg